> Eliza Carthy > Songs > Blow the Winds

 John Roberts and Tony Barrand sang The Baffled Knight at the Old Town School of Folk Music, Chicago, on 21 January 1978.
 The WFMT Radio broadcast of this concert was released in 2019 on their album Live at the Old Town School of Folk Music.

-John Campbell sang There Was a Shepherd’s Boy to Tom Munnelly in Cunningham’s guest house, Forkhill, Co Armagh, on 7 October 1984 This recording was included in 1985 on the Folk Music Society of Ireland anthology Early Ballads in Ireland 1968-1985, reissued on CD in 2015 by An Goílín.
+John Campbell sang There Was a Shepherd’s Boy to Tom Munnelly in Cunningham’s guest house, Forkhill, Co Armagh, on 7 October 1984.
+This recording was included in 1985 on the Folk Music Society of Ireland anthology Early Ballads in Ireland 1968-1985, reissued on CD in 2015 by An Goílín.
+Hugh Shields and Tom Munnelly noted:

-Cyril Barber of Felsham, Suffolk, sang Hail the Dewy Morning on one of Veterans Songs Sung in Suffolk cassettes published in 1987/89, and on the 2000 Veteran anthology CD, Songs Sung in Suffolk
+Cyril Barber of Felsham, Suffolk, sang Hail the Dewy Morning on the Veteran Tapes cassette Songs Sung in Suffolk 2 published in 1987/89, and on Veteran’s 2000 anthology CD, Songs Sung in Suffolk John Howson noted:

 Eliza Carthy sang Blow the Winds in 1998 on her album Rice, accompanying herself on fiddle and djembe, and with Ed Boyd playing bouzouki.
 They followed it by Eliza’s tune The Game of Draughts.
 This track was also included in 2003 on Eliza’s anthology The Definitive Collection and in 2013 on her twenty-one professional years anthology Wayward Daughter.